Skip to content

 How you can help: Choose Fairtrade chocolate to become a more ethical chocolate consumer

-The good news is that there are many ethical chocolate companies.
-These ethical chocolate companies are addressing some of the ethical issues within the industry.
+The good news is that there are many ethical chocolate companies addressing some of the ethical issues within the industry.
 Many brands sell Fairtrade chocolate.
 Paying a premium price for Fairtrade products improves the livelihoods of cocoa farmers.
 The Fairtrade initiative also reduces the likelihood of child labour.

-If you are concerned about the risk of purchasing chocolate made by child slaves and exploited workers, why not buy Fairtrade chocolate!
+If you are concerned about the risk of purchasing chocolate made by children working in exploitative conditions, why not buy Fairtrade chocolate!

 Fairtrade chocolate is made with stricter labour standards than most other chocolate.
 The Fairtrade Foundation requires cocoa companies to pay their farmers liveable wages.
 This includes a premium price which cocoa farmers can use to improve their livelihoods.
 Many farmers invest this money in education and healthcare for their families.
 Fairtrade premium prices can help lift whole families out of the poverty trap.